 The head is round with a sloping nose and prominent cheeks.
 The ears are medium, broad at the base and set wide apart.
 The eyes are large and round and slightly sloping towards the ears.
 All eye colours are permitted.

 The Cymric is an intelligent and loyal breed of cat who bond closely with their human family.

 They are quite placid cats compared to other breeds and reasonably quiet.
 But they do enjoy playing and can be taught to play fetch.
 They are often described as “dog-like” in personality.

 The hind legs are extremely strong and the Cymric is known to be an exceptional jumper.

 They are extremely gentle cats and are known to get along well with children, making them an excellent family pet.
 They also get along with other pets.

-As with the Manx, the Cymric is generally a hardy breed of cat however some can be prone to arthritis and leg stiffness.
-Occasionally Cymric cats can develop megacolon.
+As with the Manx, the Cymric is generally a hardy breed of cat however some can be prone to arthritis, leg stiffness and Manx Syndrome.

 We are looking to add photos to this breed profile, please email me if you can help.